 I thought nothing of the schedule conflict until the Tuesday after New Year's.
 Almost out of the blue, Sandra posted over 100 photos of herself with her Chicago social circle.
 It was most, if not nearly all of the same haughty prudes that dismissed me on first sight.
 I was as upset as ever.
 Against my better judgment, I sent another terse private message on Facebook.
 She replied a day later, stating that after all this time she had incredibly unfair toward me and that we can never hang out again.
 In defeat, I accepted the new terms of our "friendship" and wished her well.

 Social media, as it turned out, both connected and divided us.
 I've stayed Facebook friends with Sandra, but I'm still too mortified to say hi.
 Even a comment on a status update required a certain amount of courage.
 I left her a happy birthday wall post this past June in the wee hours of the night, assuming she wouldn't see it.
 I watched silently as she dumped Scott, hooked up with her former roommate from Chicago --I always assumed there was something going on between them-- than began her courtship with the guy that is now her fiancee.

 Then late Tuesday night, I found out on Facebook that Sandra was pregnant.
 For real.

 Until now, I had never told anyone about this.
 Even the central figure in this only knew (knows?) half of the story.
-I'd never acted so selfishly in my life, and in the process I strained a relatively healthy, albeit increasingly distant friendship.
+I have rarely acted so selfishly in my life, and in the process I strained a relatively healthy, albeit increasingly distant friendship.
 My social awkwardness and insecurities consumed me in a way I never thought possible.
 Whether this was all my fault or other circumstances contributed, I'll never know.
 I've dated other women but never made the same connection.
-Because of this experience, I have chronic doubts that I'm emotionally capable of being in a meaningful relationship, let alone married with children.
+I have frequent doubts that I'm emotionally capable of being in a meaningful relationship, let alone married with children, and this experience augmented my concerns.
 A vivid dream became a real-life nightmare.